Category Archives: Writing

 __________________________________________________________________________

 The artwork entitled Autism in the Trenches which is based on the above poem was installed for public consumption at ArtPrize 2021.
-It has now come home and awaits installation on the only wall big enough to support it.
+It has now come home and has been installed on the only wall big enough to support it.

 The Death of Sleep and Falling Pickles